-4 Ways to Upsell Dealership Fixed Operations
+4 Ways to Upsell Dealer Fixed Operations

 Make It Personal

 More often than not, customers object because they think you're selling them things they don't need.
-Service doesn't need to master a sales pitch as much as they need to take the time to educate.
-Explain why an alignment or air filter change is necessary to maintain their investment with numbers. “$100 now can save you $2000 in a year."
+Therefore, service doesn't need to master a sales pitch as much as they need to take the time to educate.
+Explain why an alignment or air filter change is necessary to maintain their investment with numbers.
+For example, "$100 now can save you $2000 in a year."

 Customers Choose Budget Over Quality